suzunone/l-auto-comment-for-php-swagger/README.md

  * `@openapi`

-   Describes if you want to include the `openapi:l5-swagger-comment` target.
+   Describes if you want to include the `openapi:swagger-commen` target.

  * `@openapi-tags`